Acupuncture

 What is acupuncture?

-Practitioners of Traditional Chinese Medicine (TCM) believe that everyone has a special type of energy (chi or qi) that flows through pathways in the body.
-They explain acupuncture as a technique for balancing the flow of energy.
-They believe that inserting needles at specific points along these pathways rebalances your energy flow.
+Acupuncture is thought to have been used in China for about 2,000 years.
+The traditional thinking is that everyone has a special type of energy (chi or qi) that flows through pathways in the body.
+These pathways are called meridians or channels.
+Traditional acupuncturists believe that inserting needles at specific points along these pathways rebalances this flow of energy and improves health and wellness.

 What are the possible benefits of acupuncture for people with cancer?

-The benefits of acupuncture are sometimes difficult to measure.
-Your doctor or acupuncturist can talk to you about what studies have been done and whether acupuncture may help in your situation.
+Your doctor or acupuncturist can talk to you about what research has been done and whether acupuncture may help in your situation.

 Is it safe to have acupuncture if I have cancer?

-You should also avoid acupuncture if you have a very low number of platelets (blood cells that help blood to clot), or you bruise easily.
-These things can increase your risk of bleeding.
+You should also avoid acupuncture if you have a very low number of platelets (blood cells that help blood to clot) or you bruise easily.
+These can increase your risk of bleeding.

 If you have had lymph nodes removed as part of cancer treatment, this can cause swelling in the area close by.
 For example, you might have swelling in your arm after breast cancer surgery.
 This is called lymphoedema.
-If you have, or are at risk of, lymphoedema, avoid acupuncture in the part of your body that is at risk.
+If you have, or are at risk of, lymphoedema, avoid acupuncture in that part of your body.

 About our information